TheOdinProject/curriculum/foundations/git_basics/introduction_to_git.md

 * [What is Git](https://www.atlassian.com/git/tutorials/what-is-git)

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 * <a class="knowledge-check-link" href="#introduction">What kind of program is Git?</a>
 * <a class="knowledge-check-link" href="#text-editor-and-git">What are the differences between Git and a text editor in terms of what they save and their record keeping?</a>
 * <a class="knowledge-check-link" href="#git-local">Does Git work at a local or remote level?</a>
 * <a class="knowledge-check-link" href="#github-remote">Does GitHub work at a local or remote level?</a>